 - You must be a Super Admin for the Cloud Administration Console.

-- All administrators who use the Cloud Administration Console must have two accounts: a user account in an identity source that RSA SecurID Access is configured to use, and an administrator account in the Cloud Administration Console.
+- Confirm that each administrator who uses the Cloud Administration Console has two accounts: a user account in an identity source that is synchronized with the Cloud Authentication Service, and an administrator account in the Cloud Administration Console.
 Both accounts must use the same email address.
+To add an administrator to the console, see Add or Promote Administrators for the Cloud Administration Console.

 Verify that the identity source containing the administrator accounts is synchronized, ensuring that the administrators' identity information is available to the Cloud Authentication Service.
 You can click Users > Management to see if specific administrators have been synchronized.